Petrol and LPG carry a tax imposed by the Government called fuel excise duty (FED).

 Petrol used off-road commercially may be entitled to a refund of this tax.
 However, any fuel used in a vehicle being driven on a public road is not eligible for a refund.

 Fuel excise duty refunds are governed by the Land Transport Management (Apportionment and Refund of Excise Duty and Excise-Equivalent Duty) Regulations 2004 and the Land Transport Management Act 2003.

-Legislation states that customers are eligible to claim back for a period of two years.
-Applications must be placed quarterly, and customers are allowed three months following the close of the quarter to submit their application without receiving a 10% late penalty for applications received after this time.
+You can claim for a period of two years.
+Applications must be completed quarterly, and you're allowed three months following the close of the quarter to submit your application.
+There is a 10% late penalty for applications received after this time.

 Waka Kotahi administers the refund on behalf of the Ministry of Transport.

 You’re entitled to a refund of the excise duty and the goods and services tax (GST) charged on fuel used:

 You'll need to register to start claiming excise duty refunds.
 We'll assign you a customer number when we approve your registration.